shanjing/MarginCall/README.md

 - use third party tools such as AgentOps

 6. AI Integration

-A suite of rich contexts, custom commands, and skills tailored for AI coding assistants is provided to allow AI-assisted project explanation and feature expansion.
+Claude Code contexts, commands, and skills tailored for AI assistants.

 **Requirements to run the agent**